GustavoVenturelli/gus/content/authors/admin/_index.md

 - Principal Investigators
 ---

-I am a Postdoctoral Researcher in the Department of Sociology and Political Science at the Federal University of Santa Catarina (UFSC) and an incoming Assistant Professor at Stetson University.
+I am a Postdoctoral Researcher in the [Department of Sociology and Political Science at the Federal University of Santa Catarina](https://ppgsp.posgrad.ufsc.br/) (UFSC) and an incoming Assistant Professor at Stetson University.
 I'm also a researcher affiliated with [ReDem](https://redem.tec.br/).
-Before joining UFSC, I was a Postdoctoral Fellow at CEU and a Visiting Assistant Professor of Political Science at [Skidmore College](https://www.skidmore.edu/political_science/index.php).
+Before joining UFSC, I was a Postdoctoral Fellow at [Central European University](https://globalforum.ceu.edu/gustavo-venturelli/) and a Visiting Assistant Professor of Political Science at [Skidmore College](https://www.skidmore.edu/political_science/index.php).
 Previously, I received my PhD from the [University of São Paulo](https://dcp.fflch.usp.br).

 My research focuses on populism and democratic backsliding in Latin America.
 I address the causes, nature, and consequences of populism by focusing on public opinion surveys, political speeches, election manifestos, social media, and levels of democracy.
 I rely on text-as-data analysis and causal inference applications to investigate these topics.
 Beyond my immediate interests, I am also engaged in research collaborations on polarization, elections and electoral distrust, partisanship and political parties, and legislative studies.